cybozu-go/sabakan/docs/api.md

 ## <a name="getignitions" />`GET /api/v1/ignitions/<role>`

-Get CoreOS ignition templates meta data for a certain role.
+Get CoreOS ignition template specs with meta data for a certain role.
+Specs are sorted by their ID as a version number, in ascending order.

 **Successful response**